- 2018-19 Student-Athlete Handbook

 Compliance at Simpson College begins with Institutional Control, as the control and responsibility for the conduct of intercollegiate athletics shall be exercised by the institution itself and by the conference.
 Administrative control or faculty control, or a combination of both, shall constitute institutional control.
 The president or chancellor of the institution is charged with the ultimate responsibility and final authority for the conduct of the intercollegiate athletics program and the actions of any board in control or the institution’s program.

 Also, a member institution shall designate an individual to serve as a faculty athletics representative.
 An individual shall be a member of the institution’s faculty or an administrator who holds faculty rank and shell not hold an administrative or coaching position in the athletics department.
-Currently, John Epperson and Jennifer Nostrala, serve as IIAC and NCAA Faculty Representatives for Simpson Athletics.
+Currently, Kedron Bardwell and Barb Ramos, serve as A-R-C and NCAA Faculty Representatives for Simpson Athletics.

 Each institution shall also establish a student-athlete advisory committee for its student-athletes.
 The composition and duties of the committee shall be determined by the institution.
 At Simpson College, each team has a member on the team’s roster that serves as a SAC member on this committee.
 Many of our teams have 2 representatives on the committee, allowing for more participation, voices and points of view within the committee.
 This also allows a sophomore or junior who may be on the committee to serve for more than one year in that capacity.